Andreessen Horowitz leads $154 million investment in corporate travel startup TripActions, at over $1 billion valuation

 With another hefty $154 million in the bank, TripActions said it plans to invest in a number of growth initiatives, including expanding its R&D team via a new engineering and data science hub in its Amsterdam-based EMEA headquarters.

 “We’re re-thinking the way that corporate travel is run and supported globally,” added Twig, who serves as TripActions’ CTO.
-“With AI and machine learning, we’re able to deliver a truly customized traveler experience at scale, allowing us to reduce the time to book a trip from more than hour to a mere six minutes.”
+“With AI and machine learning, we’re able to deliver a truly customized traveler experience at scale, allowing us to reduce the time to book a trip from more than an hour to a mere six minutes.”

 In the past year, TripActions said that it has grown its revenue 700 percent, and it now counts seven offices globally, including Palo Alto, Amsterdam, London, and Sydney.